-Daniel Levine-Spound (@dlspound) is CIVIC’s UN Peacekeeping Researcher covering the Democratic Republic of Congo and South Sudan.
-Daniel is based in Goma, DRC and leads CIVIC’s research on the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) and the United Nations Mission in South Sudan (UNMISS).
-In recent years, Daniel’s research has focused on UN peacekeeping missions’ early warning and rapid response efforts, implementation of the Human Rights Due Diligence Policy (HRDDP), challenges and opportunities in peacekeeping mission transitions, and broader responses to protection threats in DRC and South Sudan.
+From 2019-2022, Daniel served as a UN Peacekeeping Researcher covering the Democratic Republic of Congo and South Sudan at the Center for Civilians in Conflict (CIVIC).
+At CIVIC, Daniel was based in Goma, DRC and led CIVIC’s research on the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) and the United Nations Mission in South Sudan (UNMISS).
+Daniel’s research covered a range of issues related to peacekeeping and POC, including early warning and rapid response efforts, implementation of the Human Rights Due Diligence Policy (HRDDP), challenges in peacekeeping mission transitions, and cooperation between missions and host states.